Rallying Adversarial Techniques against Deep Learning for Network Security: Introduction

 However, the downside of deep learning is that the high non-linearity seen in these systems limits the ability of developers to guarantee or explain their functionality.
-This allows for the possibility of unseen security risks.
+This complexity allows for the possibility of unseen security risks.
 Indeed, many recent works have demonstrated the vulnerability of deep learning to adversarial manipulation~\cite{li2018hu, liu2017neural, szegedy2013intriguing}.
-For example, adversarial examples can completely misclassify a deep learning model by only slightly altering the network input data~\cite{carlini2017towards, goodfellow2014explaining , papernot2016limitations, chen2018ead}.
-In response to the threat that this form of attack poses to deep learning multiple potential defenses have arisen~\cite{ papernot2016distillation, kurakin2016adversarial, song2017pixeldefend}.
-Despite this, security applications remain vulnerable due to the fact that it is uncertain which defensive methodologies are most effective in given scenarios.
+For example, adversarial examples can completely misclassify a deep learning model by only slightly altering the network input data~\cite{carlini2017towards, goodfellow2014explaining, papernot2016limitations, chen2018ead}.
+In response to the threat that this form of attack poses to deep learning, multiple potential defenses have arisen~\cite{ papernot2016distillation, kurakin2016adversarial, song2017pixeldefend}.
+Despite this, security applications remain vulnerable since it is uncertain which defensive methodologies are most effective in given scenarios.

-Therefore, to ensure the defensive capabilities of deep learning based security systems, these application should be evaluated against both the traditional performance metrics in the target security field and those vulnerabilities from the adversarial deep learning domain.
-In fact, if deployed without understanding the vulnerability, a deep learning model could easily become the most susceptible component of a security application.
-In this paper, we analyze the current state-of-the art in deep learning based network intrusion detection system (DL-NIDS), demonstrating the real-world vulnerability of such systems.
+Therefore, to ensure the defensive capabilities of deep learning-based security systems, these applications should be evaluated against the traditional performance metrics in the target security field and those vulnerabilities from the adversarial deep learning domain.
+If deployed without understanding these vulnerabilities, a deep learning model could quickly become the most sensitive component of a security system.
+This paper analyzes adversarial example attacks against current deep learning-based network intrusion detection system (DL-NIDS), demonstrating the real-world vulnerability of such systems.
 Specifically, we investigate the security of a DL-NIDS that has been used for security analysis, Kitsune.
-This system offers a similar level of the defensive capability as traditional intrusion detection systems, while requiring a lower overhead.
-We evaluate the DL-NIDS from two perspectives: 1) the ability to defend from malicious network attack, and 2) the robustness against adversarial examples.
+This system offers a similar level of defensive capability as traditional intrusion detection systems while requiring a lower overhead~\cite{mirsky2018kitsune}.
+We evaluate the DL-NIDS from two perspectives: 1) the ability to defend from malicious network attacks and 2) the robustness against adversarial examples.
 Our experimental evaluations find that this model is vulnerable to adversarial manipulation through its deep learning model.
 Thus, we argue that the benefit of such systems should be evaluated by their ability to defend from traditional attacks and the vulnerability of the deep learning model to manipulation.